eleda77/eleda77.github.io/docs/vocab_list.md

 **truckle** - to act in a subservient manner; submit

 **trull** - old word for a prostitute; harlot

+**tumbril** - a two-wheeled covered cart which carried tools or ammunition for an army

 **tumescent** - swollen or becoming swollen, especially as a response to sexual arousal; (of language) pompous or pretentious